-United Nations General Assembly in Paris on 10 December 1948 and declared Education as the fundamental human right under Universal Declaration of Human Rights in Article 26.
-Even after years of progress and plethora of initiatives, there are thousands of girls who can’t practice their right to education.
+United Nations General Assembly in Paris on 10 December 1948 declared Education as the fundamental human right under Universal Declaration of Human Rights in Article 26.
+Even after years of progress and plethora of initiatives, there are millions of girls who can’t practice their right to education.

 The statistics show that widest gender disparities at the primary level are observed in Central Asia with an adjusted GPI of 1.27.